chrplr/PCBS/docs/stimulus-creation.rst

 .. _Lilac Chaser: https://en.wikipedia.org/wiki/Lilac_chaser

-Exercise: Program the Lilac Chaser stimulus, with 12 rose disks (you can use rose disk without any blurring).
+Exercise (\*\*): Program the Lilac Chaser stimulus, with 12 rose disks (you can use full disks without any blurring).
+Try different colors.

 For a possible solution, check out :download:`visual-illusions/lilac_chaser.py <../visual-illusions/lilac_chaser.py>`

-(Optional exercise for advanced students: add blurring to the disks to make a stimulus similar to that of the wikipedia page `Lilac Chaser`_)
+(Optional exercise for advanced students: add blurring to the disks to make a stimulus similar to that of the wikipedia page `Lilac Chaser`_.
+Then, for a solution, check out :download:`visual-illusions/lilac_chaser_blurred.py <../visual-illusions/lilac_chaser_blurred.py>`__)

 Creating and playing sounds